BamBoozledMC/MathPathwaysAutoBot/README.md

 - If you don't have a module started, start one and complete the warm up if you have one, then you can start the bot
 - If you are still in a warm up for a module, complete the warm up then start the bot
 - If you have a test, [stop the bot](#stopping-the-math-pathways-auto-bot) and complete the test
-- The "Check my answer" and "Complete question" are visable on screen at all times, as the bot uses [OCR](https://g.co/kgs/gC1Fmd) to find and click the buttons.
+- The "Check my answer" and "Complete question" buttons are visible on screen at all times, as the bot uses [OCR](https://g.co/kgs/gC1Fmd) to find and click the buttons.
 This also means you may need to manually scroll down at times. (for the best results, maximize the browser window)

 Here is a short video of the bot working on a module.